top of page

 Ken, Tammy, and Kane Wellnitz

-Ken and his wife Tammy of 38 years own and operate Wellnitz Ranch.
-Ken was born and raised in the Rushville area into the ranching way of life.
-Growing up he remembers taking care of cows with his dad before school.
+Ken and his wife Tammy, of 38 years, own and operate Wellnitz Ranch.
+Ken was born and raised in the Rushville area, immersed in the ranching way of life.
+Growing up, he remembers helping his dad take care of cows before school.
 It’s all he’s ever known and all he’s ever wanted to do.
-Ken is excited to share with an intern about the possibilities in ranching, getting started from scratch, and building up.
+Ken is excited to share the possibilities in ranching, from getting started from scratch to building up.

 Tammy is very involved in the everyday operations of the ranches.
 She was raised on a farm/ranch and knows all aspects of the operation.
 She is a dedicated horsewoman and is very active in training and competing in ranch horse competitions.
 Ken and Tammy have one son, Kane.

 Kane (27 years old) attended college at the University of Nebraska-Lincoln for International Ag Business.
-Kane has traveled and worked in Africa, Texas, and currently works for a Nebraska Ag company.
-Kane and his fiancé Anna Kobza (UNL final year getting her PhD in Ruminant Nutrition) help on the ranch whenever it is possible, with Kane helping calve out during the month of April.
+Kane has traveled and worked in Africa and Texas, and currently works for a Nebraska Ag company.
+Kane and his fiancée, Anna Kobza (a UNL final-year PhD candidate in Ruminant Nutrition), help on the ranch whenever possible, with Kane assisting with calving during April.

 Andrea Beck

 Andrea Beck helps manage Steer Creek.
-Andrea was born and raised in Iowa on a cow/calf operation.
+Andrea was born and raised on a cow-calf operation in Iowa.
 A graduate of South Dakota State University, Andrea spent several years working on ranches in Nebraska before taking the position to help manage the ranch.
 Andrea is passionate about the land, plants, and grazing management.
-Her experience with cattle and the desire to improve the land has aligned well with the Wellnitz’s and she is excited to share her skills with an intern.
+Her experience with cattle and the desire to improve the land have aligned well with the Wellnitzes, and she is excited to share her skills.
 Andrea values her faith and strives to live in and enjoy each moment.

 The Intern